100 Binance Auto-Invest Trades: How to Read a 60-Day Review (Illustrative Case)

 Basket D had the best return at +7.33%, but it also had the widest swings.
 The Bluechip basket was second on return with much lower volatility — that is the empirical version of "why most people doing long-term DCA should just hold the bluechip basket."
 BTC-only is the steadiest and the lowest-returning basket, which is exactly what you would expect.

-One number deserves its own line: total Binance fees across all baskets came to 0.41% of total capital deployed.
-Auto-Invest itself is fee-free (Binance's terms spell this out), and that 0.41% all came from manual spot rotations we did inside basket D. That gap is the real cost advantage of Auto-Invest over manual DCA.
+One point deserves its own line: Auto-Invest itself is fee-free (Binance's terms spell this out).
+The small amount of fees that shows up in this illustration comes from manual spot rotations inside basket D. That gap is the real cost advantage of Auto-Invest over manual DCA.

 4. The Worst 10 Trades #